Brown Sea Cucumber, Isostichopus fuscus

 Brown Sea Cucumber, Isostichopus fuscus.
 Underwater photograph taken in Zihuatanejo Bay, Guerrero, March 2018.
 Photograph courtesy of Ron Woheau, Zihuatanejo.

 Morphology: The Brown Sea Cucumber is a uniform brown color or mottled dark brown over a tan background.
 Their bodies are large with a flattened ventral surface, a square or angular cross section, and twenty mouth tentacles.
 Their skin is leathery and smooth to the touch.
 Dorsally they are covered with cone shaped projections and twenty blunt papillae arranged in rows.
 Brown Sea Cucumbers reach a maximum of 16.2 cm (6.5 inches) in length and between 300 grams (0.67 lbs) and 1 kg (2.2 lbs) in weight.
-Two cases of albinism have been discovered in this species, one found in Loreto, Baja California Sur and another found in Bahiá de Los Angeles, Baja California.
+Two cases of albinism have been discovered in this species, one found in Loreto, Baja California Sur, and another found in Bahiá de Los Angeles, Baja California.

 Predators: The Brown Sea Cucumber is preyed upon by fish, marine mammals, and starfish.
 They do have the ability to auto-eviscerate their internal organs to distract potential predators.
 They have the ability to regrow these organs in a matter of weeks.